cfsanderson/koans/my-koans.md

 Then when the young man stepped outside for a few moments, Kosen thought: "Now this is my chance to escape his keen eye," and he wrote hurriedly, with a mind free from distraction: "The First Principle."

 "A masterpiece," pronounced the pupil.

+Questions from koans4...

+103 - 0 is falsey?
+143 - I put "integer" instead of "number"
+153 - I put NaN instead of true